-Whenever the start date of a task is changed (either by you or by Flowsana as a result of other rules), its due date will be recalculated by adding the defined duration to the task's start date.
+Whenever the start date of a task is changed, its due date will be recalculated by adding the defined duration to the task's start date.

-Any time a task's due date changes and it has dependent tasks, those dependent tasks are evaluated and its start date is adjusted if needed.
+Any time a task's due date changes and it has dependent tasks, each dependent task is evaluated and its start date is adjusted if needed.
 A dependent task's start date is set to the due date of the task it's dependent on, adjusted for any lag time if one is set.
 If a dependent task has multiple dependencies (i.e. is dependent on multiple tasks), then the latest due date of all of its dependencies is used for this calculation.

 If you change the Duration and/or Lag Time of a task, its Start and/or Due date will be adjusted as appropriate, and then any dependent tasks will be adjusted as per rule #2 above.